MicaelaLV/front-end-interviews-practice/README.md

 Soooo...
 Let's practice and land the job folks! :boom: :boom: :boom:

+Also... for recruiters please check this repo out :wink: :wink: :wink:
 ---

 ## First Section - Junior Misc Frontend Questions
-these questions were taken from this [FCC forum post](https://forum.freecodecamp.org/t/interview-questions-for-junior-front-end-web-developers/19542).
+These questions were taken from this [FreeCodeCamp forum post](https://forum.freecodecamp.org/t/interview-questions-for-junior-front-end-web-developers/19542).

 - In the context of CSS styling can you explain what does ```display-style: inline-block``` stand for?
 - If you have a ```<ul>``` element with several ```<li>``` elements, how would you go about setting up these elements in a row by using HTML and CSS?